rfairley/ostree/docs/CONTRIBUTING.md

 1. Edit the changes to OSTree on your local machine.
 2. `git add` your changed files, `git commit -m "commit message"` and then `git push origin <name of local branch>`
 3. From within the `ostree-testing` container, make sure your changes are pulled onto the `ostree` repo in the container.
-The run the [ostree build commands](#ostree-build-commands):
+Then run the [ostree build commands](#ostree-build-commands):

 ```
 git submodule update --init && \